Emmanuel Carter: Career

 Carter served as acting President of Trinidad and Tobago in 1990, during which he signed an amnesty declaration, related to the Jamaat al Muslimeen coup attempt.
 The amnesty, after a long and convoluted series of legal proceedings, was eventually deemed invalid by the Privy Council, overturning local judgments.
 But by that stage, the Privy Council said it would be oppressive to try the insurrectionists involved in 1990 – the Jamaat al Muslimeen – again.

 Before independence, he was appointed Second Clerk Assistant of the Legislative Council in 1960 and was Clerk Assistant House of Representatives in 1961.
 After independence, he became Clerk of the Senate and Deputy Administrative Head of Parliament in 1964 and exofficio assistant secretary of the local CPA branch.
 He was promoted to Clerk, House of Representatives and Administrative Head of Parliament in 1975.

 Carter served for 25 years as secretary and assistant secretary of the local CPA branch, and during that time he was able to engage parliamentary conferences all over the Commonwealth—in Uganda, Bahamas, in Trinidad and Tobago, Malawi, Sri Lanka, India, Canada, New Zealand, Fiji, Kenya, United Kingdom, Malaysia and Saskatchewan in Canada.

 Honors and awards

 Carter was awarded the Medal of Merit in 1989 for Public Service to Trinidad and Tobago.

 Personal life

-Carter was married to Barbara (nee Jadunath) and was the father of four - son Wayne and daughters Ann Marie, Lisa and Julia.
+Carter was married to Barbara (née Jadunath) and was the father of four - son Wayne and daughters Ann Marie, Lisa and Julia.